Saving Ourselves Mini-Grant FAQ

 Can mini-grant funds be spent on food or incentives?

-What activities cannot be funded by this mini grant?
+What activities cannot be funded by this mini-grant?

-Mini grant funds cannot be used for general Region or Chapter operating costs; administrative costs; transportation; salaries; individuals; room reservations; capital campaigns including brick and mortar establishments, scholarships, etc.; fundraising events including the purchase of
+Mini-grant funds cannot be used for general operating costs; administrative costs; transportation; salaries; individual compensation; room reservations; capital campaigns including brick-and-mortar establishments, scholarships, etc.; fundraising events including the purchase of tickets or tables, membership drives, raffles, or auctions; political or religious activities that conflict with IRS 501(c) tax

 How can you apply?